LeeAnnEditor/o365hq/services/Password-less Authentication.md

 ### Success Criteria

-1. Microsoft Intune is configured in such a way that allows employees to use two-factor PC authentication and does not allow using a password
+1. Microsoft Intune is configured in such a way that it allows employees to use two-factor PC authentication and does not necessitate using a password
 2. Employees have successfully applied and are using the new authentication method